4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 Authority

-1. Form 637 registrations are processed under the following authorities:
+1. Form 637 Registrations are processed under the following authorities:

-• IRC 4101 - Registration and bond with respect to the tax imposed by IRC 4041(a)(1), Tax on diesel fuel and kerosene in certain cases, or IRC 4081, Imposition of tax, every person producing or importing biodiesel (as defined in IRC 40A(d)(1), Biodiesel and renewable diesel used as fuel; biodiesel), or alcohol (as defined in IRC 6426(b)(4)(A), Credit for alcohol fuel, biodiesel, and alternative fuel mixtures: alcohol), and every person producing second generation biofuel (as defined in IRC 40(b)(6)(E), Alcohol, etc. used as fuel; second generation biodiesel).
+• IRC 4101 - Registration and bond with respect to the tax imposed by IRC 4041(a)(1) or IRC 4081 , every person producing or importing biodiesel (as defined in IRC 40A(d)(1)), including renewable diesel (as defined in IRC 40A(f)(3)), or alcohol (as defined in IRC 6426(b)(4)(A)), every person producing or importing sustainable aviation fuel (SAF) (as defined in IRC 40B), and every person producing second generation biofuel (as defined in IRC 40(b)(6)(E))

 • Treas.
 Reg.
-48.4082-5 - Registration relating to diesel fuel or kerosene removed, entered or sold in Alaska for ultimate sale or use in an exempt area of Alaska.
+48.4082-5 - Registration relating to diesel fuel or kerosene removed, entered, or sold in Alaska for ultimate sale or use in an exempt area of Alaska

-• IRC 4222 - Registration for certain tax-free sales under IRC 4221, Certain tax-free sales.
+• IRC 4222 - Registration for certain tax-free sales under IRC 4221

-4. Delegation Order 4-6 ( Rev. 1), Taxable Fuel Bond, delegates the authority to make the final determination as to the amount of bond required to be given by an applicant or existing registrant, to satisfy certain registration requirements under IRC 4101 with respect to the tax imposed by IRC 4041(a)(1) or IRC 4081.
-This delegation order also delegates the authority to require the posting of a bond to satisfy certain registration requirements under IRC 4101 for Form 637 registration and to set the value of such bond.
+4. Delegation Order 4-6 (Rev. 1), Taxable Fuel Bond, delegates the authority to make the final determination as to the amount of bond required to be given by an applicant or existing registrant, to satisfy certain registration requirements under IRC 4101 with respect to the tax imposed by IRC 4041(a)(1) or IRC 4081.
+This delegation order also delegates the authority to require the posting of a bond to satisfy certain registration requirements under IRC 4101 for Form 637 Registration and to set the value of such bond.

 Roles and Responsibilities